 Breakdancing In The Olympics?
-Paris 2024 Organizers Say, 'Oui, Garcon!'
+Paris 2024 Organizers Say, 'Oui, Garçon!'

 "It is an incredible honor and privilege that, for the first time, a dance discipline is being considered for inclusion in the Olympic Games," said WDSF President Shawn Tay, adding that breaking would be "an outstanding success" in Paris.

-The Paris committee's decision to back the four new arrivals means that baseball and softball will be left out of the Paris Olympics, after a brief return for the Tokyo games.
+The Paris committee's decision to back the four new arrivals means that baseball and softball will be left out of the Paris Olympics, after a brief return for the Tokyo Games.
 Squash is also shut out; so are chess and snooker, which were seen as facing long odds to become Olympic sports in 2024.

 While a gritty sport that started in the U.S. has a shot at being in the Olympics, a gritty and acrobatic French sport — parkour — was left out of the Paris proposals.
-As NPR's Laurel Wamsley has reported, the International Gymnastics Federation has increasingly sought to bring parkour under its purview, and reportedly lobbied to make it part of the 2024 games.
+As NPR's Laurel Wamsley has reported, the International Gymnastics Federation has increasingly sought to bring parkour under its purview and reportedly lobbied to make it part of the 2024 Games.

 Paris organizers predict the new sports will boost the Olympics' appeal to a younger generation that might not be transfixed by more traditional sports.
 While they sketched out how the competitions would be held in 2024, final details about the proposed sports aren't likely to emerge until after the Tokyo Summer Olympics in 2020.